Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 - If you are submitting art that was made by (or derived from work made by) someone else, please be sure that you have the rights to distribute that art under the licenses you choose.

 - When adding new artwork to this project, please add valid licensing information inside the json files as well (part of the *credits* object).
 Note the entire list of authors for that image, a URL for each piece of art from which this image is derived, and a list of licenses under which the art is available.

+- While it is recommended that all new artwork follows either the refined [style guide](https://bztsrc.gitlab.io/lpc-refined/), or the [revised guide](https://github.com/ElizaWy/LPC/wiki/Style-Guide), it is not required.

 This information must be part of the JSON definition for the assets, for instance: